IgorDrgonec/VectorBT-Flask/docs/docs/getting-started/features.md

 ### Parallelization with Numba

-- [x] Most Numba-compiled functions have been rewritten to process columns in parallel using [Explicit Parallel Loops](https://numba.pydata.org/numba-doc/0.37.0/user/parallel.html#explicit-parallel-loops), which can be enabled by a single command.
+- [x] Most Numba-compiled functions were rewritten to process columns in parallel, which can be enabled by a single command.

 ```pycon title="Benchmark the rolling mean without and with parallelization"
 >>> import vectorbtpro as vbt